-- 66 Honolulu for 1902.
-In contrast, IDV09 is based on four times as many "station years" - 67 (143 vs. 34) for this 31-yr interval as detailed in Table E1 of the Electronic Supplement. - We update the time series by adding the index values for 2004-2009.
-These latter years - are significant because the yearly-averages of B observed in 2007-2009 are the lowest - observed during the space age.
-They lie at the lower endpoint of the correlation between - 71 yearly averages of observed B and IDV. - 72 Table 1 contains a list of the 71 stations (including replacement stations) used to compute - 73 IDV09 (versus 14 for IDV05).
-A comprehensive list of the data coverage and the data - values for the individual stations used in this study is given in Table E1 in the Electronic - 75 Supplement.
+historical geomagnetic data from individual observatories as well as from World Data Centers (there is, as yet, no mechanism available to individual researchers for injecting new or corrected data into the World Data Centers or into various National Depositories, so we offer the data to interested researchers upon request).
+Here we use these newly acquired data to substantiate the IDV-index, which is especially important for the first ~30 years of the time series (1872-1902), during which IDV05 was based solely on Schmidt's [1926] and Bartels' [1932] u-measure from 1872 to 1889, on Potsdam observations from 1890 to 1902, plus Cheltenham for 1901-1902, and Honolulu for 1902.
+In contrast, IDV09 is based on four times as many "station years" (143 versus 34) for this 31-yr interval as detailed in Data Set S1 of the auxiliary material.
+We update the time series by adding the index values for 2004-2009.
+These latter years are significant because the yearly averages of B observed in 2007-2009 are the lowest observed during the space age.
+They lie at the lower endpoint of the correlation between yearly averages of observed B and IDV.

+[7] Table 1 contains a list of the 71 stations (including replacement stations) used to compute IDV09 (versus 14 for IDV05).
+A comprehensive list of the data coverage and the data values for the individual stations used in this study is given in Data Set S1 in the auxiliary material.
 All raw data is available from the authors (LS) upon request.